 Each diocesan Mothers Union has its own office with the President, and the Diocesan Executive, the Council comprises of Regional Leaders, Parish Leaders and Village Leaders.

 The Mothers Union is focusing on Family Life as its basic foundation for teaching and is organizing programs that are based on it.
-It also coordinates programs such as the Literacy Program which is currently funded by the Ecumenical Resource and Development (ERD), the Solar Project funded by the Australian Overseas Aid (AOA) and the Positive Parenting Program funded by various donor partners and the Provincial Mothers Union.
+It also coordinates programs such as the Literacy Program which is currently funded by the Ecumenical Resource and Development (ERD) and the Solar Project funded by the Australian Overseas Aid (AOA).

 The Mothers Union has programs facilitated at the parish level to cater for members at the parish level.
 These programs are on life skills, Bible studies, and home visits.

 The Mothers Union has other departments working within its structure such as the Action & Outreach which is responsible for areas in social issues, domestic violence, human trafficking, response to natural disaster calls, hospital and prison programs.

 Literature Department is involved in publication of booklets, pamphlets, MU materials and other productions that involved information for members and families.